 As you sit there contemplating a fall visit to Cape Cod (and more specifically, Dennis) there may be questions in your mind about undertaking such a venture.
 Is it a good time of the year?
 Will the stores and restaurants be open?
 Will there be anything to do during your stay?
 You know Massachusetts is not known for the best winter weather, but you also know that the fall leaves are such a major attraction, tourists flock to the mainland just to see the leaves.
 We call them leaf peepers.
 Dennis offers lots of site seeing on both the north side and south side of the Cape.
 So, the answer to those questions is a resounding YES!
-Fall is the perfect time to visit the Cape, and we are offering these five secrets to ensure your fall trip to Dennis Port is a perfect one!
+Fall is the perfect time to visit the Cape, and we are offering these five secrets and things to do in Dennis MA to ensure your fall trip to Dennis Port is a perfect one!

 There are no words to describe the insane beauty of the leaves on Cape Cod during the fall; the colors are so vivid and bright, they appear too rich to be true.
 The problem is finding that optimum time to visit when they are in “full bloom.”
 Arrive too early and you will still see green; arrive too late and the trees will be bare and dull.
 Plan your trip for the second week in October and the magic of a Massachusetts Fall will be revealed!